Headless WordPress and Content Management Systems

 Keeping up with the ever-expanding Internet of Things (IoT) can be a scramble for content developers and programmers alike.
 Repackaging content from a traditional WordPress implementation for more and more client-side endpoints (such as smart speakers or watches) can put a real strain on your resources.

 That’s where the concept of ‘headless’ Content Management Systems (CMSs) comes in.
-The headless CMS approach focuses more on the back-end of content management.
+The headless CMS approach provides more flexibility on the back-end of content management while offering developers access to the front-end tools they prefer to use.
 It also enables you to use the same bucket of content for many different outputs.

-In this article, we’ll look at how WordPress can function as a headless CMS solution, and what some of the benefits are to this approach.
+Need a complete guide on the Headless WordPress CMS?
+In this article, we’ll look at how a WordPress website can function as a headless CMS solution and what some of the benefits are to this approach.
 We’ll also discuss how to host a headless WordPress setup.
 Let’s get started!

 What Is a Headless CMS?

-Headless content management is not necessarily a brand-new concept.
+A headless content management system is not necessarily a brand-new concept.
 Before the sleek and accessible administration interface we know and love in WordPress, there were databases of content with less attractive front-end delivery systems.
 Codes or queries were used to pull content forward to the user.

 Similarly, a headless approach is becoming very valuable in our multi-device world.
-Headless content management means the system exists solely for content input, editing, containment, and sorting on the back end.
+A headless content management means the system exists solely for content input, editing, containment, and sorting on the back end.
 A headless system should be highly accessible, but its job is not to worry about front-end visual impact.

 WordPress is sometimes referred to as a ‘monolithic’ CMS.
 This means that, while it does have a robust back end for content creation and organization, it is still built to be pretty concerned with front-end display.
 WordPress also wraps display functionality into themes and plugins, so the front and back ends are tied together.